will1410/presentations/very.very.basic.sql.md

 ## Joining tables

-There are several different types of JOIN in Koha:
+There are several different types of JOINs you can use in SQL:

-JOIN
+- JOIN
-INNER JOIN
+- INNER JOIN
-LEFT JOIN
+- LEFT JOIN
-RIGHT JOIN
+- RIGHT JOIN
-FULL OUTER JOIN
+- FULL OUTER JOIN

 For the purposes of Koha, you really only need to know JOIN and LEFT JOIN